kimanheng/undergraduate-mathematics-pathway/README.md

   <li><a href="#other">Other</li>
 </ul>
 <h1>Preface</h1>
-<p>The <b>Undergraduate Mathematics Pathway</b> is a complete course in pure mathematics using online resources from <a href="https://ocw.mit.edu/">MIT OpenCourseWare</a> that meet the requirement for the <b>Bachelor of Science in Mathematics</b> degree.
+<p>The <b>Undergraduate Mathematics Pathway</b> is a not so complete course in pure mathematics using online resources from <a href="https://ocw.mit.edu/">MIT OpenCourseWare</a> that doesn't really meet the requirement for the <b>Bachelor of Science in Mathematics</b> degree.
 The pathway is structured to have core mathematics courses, advanced mathematics courses, and other notable math-related courses.</p>

 <h1>Core Mathematics</h1>
 <table>